-1. In order to fully update your guest system, open a terminal and run zypper update as root.
+1. In order to fully update your guest system, open a terminal and run zypper update uname -a

-2. Install the GNU C compiler using

-zypper install gcc

-- 3. Reboot your guest system in order to activate the updates. - 4.
-Find out which kernel you are running using uname -a
+- 2. Install the GNU C compiler using - zypper install gcc - 3.
+Reboot your guest system in order to activate the updates. - 4.
+Find out which kernel you are running using